Threat Categories Reference

 | LLM05 | Supply Chain Vulnerabilities | supply-chain, known-malicious |

-| LLM06 | Sensitive Information Disclosure | secret-detection, credential-harvesting |
+| LLM06 | Sensitive Information Disclosure | secret-detection, credential-harvesting, credential-extraction |

-| LLM07 | Insecure Plugin Design | tool-poisoning, permission-overgrant, malware-signatures, malware-distribution |
+| LLM07 | Insecure Plugin Design | tool-poisoning, permission-overgrant, malware-distribution, permission-bypass, cross-agent-propagation |

-| LLM08 | Excessive Agency | file-system-abuse, network-abuse |
+| LLM08 | Excessive Agency | file-system-abuse, network-abuse, unsupervised-execution, privilege-escalation |

 | LLM09 | Overreliance | insecure-config |